Hour of Power: Broadcasts

-The program airs in the United States mainly using paid programming time on Freeform (TV channel), the Trinity Broadcasting Network/The Church Channel, Hillsong Channel, and recently Daystar (TV network). along with about 100 stations through individual contracts.
+The program airs in the United States mainly using paid programming time on Freeform, TBN, and recently Daystar. along with about 100 stations through individual contracts.
 The program also airs over the American Forces Network.

 In Canada it is carried on VisionTV.

 In Europe it is broadcast on VOX in Austria, Germany and Switzerland, on RTL in the Netherlands and was formerly broadcast on Sky One in Ireland and the United Kingdom.

 In the Middle East it is carried on METV in Israel, Jordan, Lebanon, and Syria.

 In Australia, it is seen on the Australian Christian Channel and Network Ten.
 It is also broadcast weekly on radio.

 It is broadcast in New Zealand on the Prime network and Shine TV.

 It is broadcast in Hong Kong on NOW TV Channel 564, TVB Pearl, and Hong Kong Open TV.

 The Hour of Power telecast, filmed in the Crystal Cathedral's main sanctuary, at one point attracted 1.3 million viewers from 156 countries.
 Under current Pastor Bobby Schuller, the program attracted 2.2 million viewers worldwide each week.